18F/formsgov-tools/EmbeddedForm/README.md

 The landing page will appear, describing the different types of examples included in this project.
 Choose the example you wish to test.

 ---
+### Note if you do not have access to formio/premium (you will know this if you get 401 when you run npm install)
+Check the following link: https://help.form.io/userguide/forms/premium-components

 ### Build and run the docker container